USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: JPROC

 ET is the logical name for the ASCII data file containing extraterrestrial radiation as a function of wavelength.
-The extraterrestrial irradiance file has a format similar to that of the CSQY file (Section 6.1.6).
+The extraterrestrial irradiance file has a format similar to that of the CSQY file ([CSQY Section](#CSQY)).
 The file begins with a header section; comment lines are preceded with a “!”.
 Like the CSQY file, the header contains a field describing the location on the wavelength interval that the data represent, and a multiplier.
 The data section uses a space-delimited, free-form format and lists the wavelength of the incoming solar radiation (nm) and the irradiance (photons cm<sup>‑2</sup> s<sup>‑1</sup>) at each wavelength, with each row corresponding to a specific wavelength interval.
 A detailed description of the file format is provided in [Table 8-8](Table8-8).

 <a id=Table8-8></a>